 The Urban Jobs Program provides real and personal property tax abatements for eligible manufacturing projects that are within Norwalk’s municipal boundaries but outside of the Enterprise Zone.
 The abatement benefits are identical to those provided in the Enterprise Zone, however, they are not available “by right”.
 The applicant must demonstrate to Connecticut’s Department of Economic and Community Development that the availability of the benefits was an “inducement” for the applicant prior to initiating the project.
 Urban Jobs Program Highlights

 The Wall Street Stabilization Program provides forgivable loans to businesses located in Norwalk’s Wall Street district.
-The program provides up to one-third of a business’s monthly rent or a maximum of $20,000 per year for up to five years.
-The maximum total loan amount per business is $100,000 and the maximum loan term is five years.
+The program provides up to $5 per square foot for rent per year for up to five years.
+The amount is reduced by 20% each year of the program and cannot exceed a total amount of $100,000 over the five-year term.
 Upon business stabilization, the loan is forgiven by 20% each year that the business remains in operation.
 Click here for the program’s brochure, guidelines and application.